Debashree Roy: Personal life

 During an interview conducted by The Telegraph, Prosenjit Chatterjee said that Roy had been one of his close friends since childhood; he also said that it was actually Roy who proposed to get married and decided to separate.
 Insiders from Bengali film industry claimed that Chatterjee wanted her to quit her acting career and pursue maternity.
-Roy could not accept his suggestion to quit acting career since she was at the peak of her career at that time.
+Roy could not accept his suggestion to quit her acting career since she was at the peak of her career at that time.
 Roy claimed that Chatterjee was professionally jealous of her.

 At that time my marriage to Prosenjit was going through a bad patch.
 Nothing I did could make him happy.
 Our relationship was never like a husband-wife relationship should be – where the two compromise and adjust.
 I did try to adjust, but my efforts were of no avail as Bumba did neither.
 I know that he'd have been happy if I gave up acting altogether and became a housewife.
 But that was something I didn't want to do and he knew it even before he married me.
 Anyway I had virtually stopped acting during that period because my domestic life was in such a mess.
 Bumba was very insecure of my success.
 He was professionally jealous of me.
 I think his ego, his jealousy and his inferiority complex worked in his mind against me.
 To him I was the actress Debasree Roy and not his wife Chumki.